neutrinojs/neutrino/packages/neutrino/README.md

 - Preset-based Webpack building with development and production support
 - Test web projects with Karma + Mocha, and Node.js projects with Mocha
-- Scaffold out new projects with a built-in Yeoman wrapper.

 ## Core Presets